DemisChan/Koalas_BnB/recipe/recipe.md

 # code here, but at the start it's OK if it's just English or made up code.

 # View no entries
-visit "/diary"
+visit "/bnb"
-# User sees: You have no diary entries.
+# User sees:Empty page with add house link.

 # Add an entry
-visit "/diary"
+visit "/bnb"
-click link "Add Entry"
+click link "Add house"
-enter "A beautiful day" into "Title" field enter "I had a very nice day it's true." into "Contents" field click button "Post"
+enter "Villa Rainbow" into "Name" field enter "Paphos, Cyprus" into "Address" field enter "Beautiful house on the beach" into "Description" field enter "£80" into "Price" field enter "Yes/No" into "Availability" field

+click button "Post"
-# User sees in the diary list:
+# User sees in the house list:
-# A beautiful day
-# I had a very nice day it's true.
+# Name: Villa Rainbow
+# Address: Paphos, Cyprus
+# Desciption: Beautiful house on the beach
+# Price: £80
+# Availability: Yes/No

 # Multiple entries
-visit "/diary"
+visit "/bnb"
-click link "Add Entry"
+click link "Add house"
-enter "A beautiful day" into "Title" field enter "I had a very nice day it's true." into "Contents" field click button "Post" click link "Add Entry" enter "A bad day" into "Title" field enter "I had a very bad day." into "Contents" field click button "Post"
+enter "Villa Rainbow" into "Name" field enter "Paphos, Cyprus" into "Address" field enter "Beautiful house on the beach" into "Description" field enter "£80" into "Price" field enter "Yes/No" into "Availability" field click button "Post" click link "Add house" enter "Villa Rainbow 2" into "Name" field enter "Limassol, Cyprus" into "Address" field enter "Beautiful house in the woods" into "Description" field enter "£90" into "Price" field enter "Yes/No" into "Availability" field click button "Post"
+# User sees in the house list:
+# Name: Villa Rainbow
+# Address: Paphos, Cyprus
+# Desciption: Beautiful house on the beach
+# Price: £80
+# Availability: Yes/No
-# User sees in the diary list:
+# User sees in the house list:
-# A bad day
-# I had a very bad day.
-# A beautiful day
-# I had a very nice day it's true.
+# Name: Villa Rainbow 2
+# Address: Limassol, Cyprus
+# Desciption: Beautiful house in the woods
+# Price: £90
+# Availability: Yes/No
 ```

 ## 6. Test-Drive the Behaviour